Cancer Wellness Works

 Jeffry Meyerhardt, MD, MPH, Dana Farber Cancer Institute.

 Exercise is not only safe during and after cancer treatment, studies have found that physical training can bring improvements in daily functioning and quality of life while reducing symptoms such as cancer-related fatigue.

 Over a decade ago, we proved that resistance exercises are beneficial for breast cancer patients who have lymphedema.

-Kathryn Schmitz, PhD, MPH, Penn State University.
+Kathryn Schmitz, PhD, MPH, University of Pennsylvania.

 Greater protein intake has been associated with better breast cancer survival.

 Thrivors Current Research

 Physical Activity Platform to Improve BoneHealth in Cancer Survivors

 $225,000 SBIR Grant Award